Diwali in Delhi: How to Celebrate the Festival of Lights

 What are the Five Days of Diwali?

 Diwali is a five day festival.
-The main day and the government holiday are the third day.
+The main day and the government holiday is the third day.
 The five days are:

-- Day 1: Dhanteras – On the first day of Diwali it is traditional to clean the home and purchase small items of gold and kitchen utensils.
-13 diyas are lit and placed at specific areas around the home to ward off evil and invite blessings.
+- Day 1: Dhanteras – It is traditional to clean the home and place 13 lit diyas around the home to ward off evil and invite blessings.

-- Day 2: Narak Chaturdashi – This day is also called Choti Diwali which means little Diwali.
+- Day 2: Narak Chaturdashi – Also called Choti Diwali which means little Diwali.
 This is the day people decorate the floors and exterior entrances with rangoli (patterns made with coloured chalk, rose petals or rice).
-It is auspicious to light 14 diyas and place them at specific locations throughout the home.

-- Day 3: Lakshmi Puja – This is the main day of Diwali.
-Today families gather together for a special puja dedicated to the Goddess Lakshmi.
-This is followed by a large meal, fireworks and general festivities.
+- Day 3: Lakshmi Puja – The main day of Diwali.
+Families perform puja dedicated to the Goddess Lakshmi.
+There is a large meal, fireworks and general festivities.
 People light diyas and place them around the exterior of their homes.
-Gifts are exchanged on this day.

-- Day 5: Bhaiya Dooj – On the last day of Diwali, sisters pray and perform a puja for their brothers.
-In response, brothers gift their sisters with things like sweets, cake and flowers.
+- Day 5: Bhaiya Dooj – The last day of Diwali.
+Sisters pray and perform a puja for their brothers.
+Brothers gift their sisters with things like sweets, cake and flowers.

 The Legend Behind Diwali